COMMITTED TO THE SDGs

-- The Chair for the Sustainable Development Goals, at the Centre for Innovation in Technologies for Human Development, of the Technical University of Madrid (itdUPM), is a strategic tool to address the challenges of the international sustainability agenda.
+- The Chair for the Sustainable Development Goals, at the Centre for Innovation in Technologies for Human Development, of the Technical University of Madrid (itdUPM), is a strategic tool used to address the challenges of the international sustainability agenda.
 This chair is configured as a shared learning space and a means to support the implementation of the SDGs in Iberdrola.

 Goal 1: No poverty*

-Iberdrola has signed agreements with government bodies and NGOs to prevent interrupting power supplies to customers in a situation of vulnerability.
+Iberdrola has signed agreements with public administrations and NGOs to prevent interrupting power supplies to customers in a situation of vulnerability.
 The agreements now cover 100% of customers in vulnerable situations in Spain.
 In the United Kingdom, the company has the Warm Home Discount and, in the United States, it has Operation Fuel.

 Goal 3: Good health and well-being